FireworksProject/corkboard-blog/content/google-search-trends-to-research-for-business.md

 </figure>

 Notice again that there is a spike in activity every January.
-Also notice that searches for "find a job" have been in a downtrend since the peak in January of 2009.
+Also notice that searches for "find a job" have been in a downward trend since the peak in January of 2009.
 It would take a lot more research to show this, but I'd like to think that more people are finding a job they like, or even starting a new business.
 Of course it could also be true that some people who had been looking for a job have given up, but let's look at the glass half full.

 ## What Have We Learned
 Well, first I hope you've seen that Google search data can be a great tool for